-GVN Regional Headquarters office is to collaborate with the GVN global headquarters.
+The GVN Regional Headquarters offices collaborate with the GVN global headquarters.
 Each regional headquarter provides organizational support and leadership by (1) acting as an "ambassador" of GVN in their respective region to promote and support GVN's mission and goals, (2) offering administrative and financial support for the daily operation of the regional office, (3) supporting and promoting research in virology and advocating for public health in their regions and (4) supporting training and mentoring the next generation of regional and global leaders in virology and infectious diseases.
+University of South Florida Health is the first regional headquarters named by GVN to provide organizational and leadership support for GVN's Global Headquarters.